 and many of our nursing and health professions, are subject to

 College Head Start mission, Five-Year Goals and in compliance with

-all local, state and federal regulations the Assistant Teacher
+all local, state and federal regulations the Center Assistant is to

 This list includes, but is not limited to the following:

 - Maintains a positive, helpful, constructive attitude and work

 relationship with supervisor, staff, families and the